-Fish health and care are critical and essential to the overall health and function of an aquaponics system.
-Understanding your fish needs is an integral part of running a successful aquaponics system because if the fish are unhealthy, waste production slows, which can result in poor plant growth and poor harvest.
+Fish health and care are critical and essential to an aquaponics system's overall health and function.
+So understanding your fish needs is an integral part of running a successful aquaponics system because waste production slows if the fish are unhealthy, resulting in poor plant growth and harvest.

-Keeping your fish healthy and free from diseases will go a long way towards ensuring that your system is running smoothly.
-This article discusses the key aspects of fish health in aquaponics, including the methods on how to manage and prevent fish diseases.
+Keeping your fish healthy and free from diseases will go a long way toward ensuring that your system is running smoothly.
+This article discusses the critical aspects of fish health in aquaponics, including managing and preventing fish diseases.

-Just like with plants, it is best to wait until the system is cycled, and the biofilter is fully functioning before adding fish to your aquaponics system.
-There are several important factors that you should consider in caring for fish in your aquaponics.
+Like plants, it is best to wait until the system is cycled and the biofilter is fully functioning before adding fish to your aquaponics system.
+There are several essential factors that you should consider in caring for fish in your aquaponics.
 These factors are:

 1. Fish Selection

 Choose the best fish species that are suitable for your system, climate, and location.
-The most common fish used in aquaponics are tilapia, carp, barramundi, jade perch, catfish, trout cod, salmon, and bass.
-It is also important to know of your local fisheries regulation because not all fish are legal to be purchase and grown in some locations.
+The most common fish in aquaponics are tilapia, carp, barramundi, jade perch, catfish, trout cod, salmon, and bass.
+It is also essential to know your local fisheries regulation because not all fish are legal to be purchased and grown in some locations.

-The fish must be properly acclimatized to the new water to avoid fish stress.
-To acclimatize the fish, slowly allow the temperature to balance by floating the sealed transportation bags with the fish inside in the fish tank.
+Acclimatize new fish to the water in your fish tank to avoid fish stress.
+To acclimatize the fish, slowly allow the temperature to balance by floating the sealed transportation bags with the fish inside the fish tank.
 Do this for 15 minutes and add a small amount of water from the tank to the transport water with the fish to slowly acclimate the fish.
-This should only take at least 15 minutes, and then you can add the fish in the fish tank.
+This should take at least 15 minutes, and you can add the fish to the fish tank.

 3. Fish Feeding

-- The recommended fish feeding rate during the grow-out stages is 1 to 2 percent of their body weight per day.
-So, if the fish stocking density is 10 to 20 kg per 264 gallons, you need to provide 200 g of fish feed per day.
+- During the grow-out stages, the recommended fish feeding rate is 1 to 2 percent of their body weight per day.
+So, if the fish stocking density is 10 to 20 kg per 264 gallons, you must provide 200 g of fish feed daily.

-- After two to three months, the feeding rate will be 80 to 100 g fish feed per day.
-(It is because the 40 fingerlings will have grown to 80 to 100 g each and the total weight will be 3200 to 4000 g)
+- After two to three months, the feeding rate will be 80 to 100 g of fish feed per day.
+(It is because the 40 fingerlings will have grown to 80 to 100 g each, and the total weight will be 3200 to 4000 g)